technomancy-dev/00/README.md

-# 00 is a self hostable SES monitor for sending and monitoring emails with AWS.
+# 00 is a self hostable SES dashboard for sending and monitoring emails with AWS.

 SES is an incredibly affordable way to build an email heavy application.